mavlink/MAVSDK-docs/en/cpp/guide/offboard.md

 ### Go Up or Down

-Both co-ordinate systems use the same definition for "down", and both methods take an argument where the third value is used to specify the velocity component in this direction.
+Both coordinate systems use the same definition for "down", and both methods take an argument where the third value is used to specify the velocity component in this direction.
 The following examples show how you set the velocity component down (positive) or up (negative) using the two methods:

 Examples: